Modern Books & Manuscripts Collection

 Other individual items, such as silhouettes of the Dickinsons (MS Am 1118.14); a drawing of Susan Dickinson (MS Am 1118.9); and a transcript of the evidence given in the Dickinson-Todd trial (MS Am 2521); and manuscripts by friends of Dickinson such as Thomas Wentworth Higginson can be found through HOLLIS by searching under "Other call numbers" (e.g. MS Am 1118.14) or under the author's name, then limiting the search to "Manuscript" or "Visual" format material.

-The President and Fellows of Harvard College claim the sole ownership of and sole literary rights and copyrights therein to the texts of Emily Dickinson.
 For permission to quote from or reproduce from manuscript material of Dickinson, contact the Curator of Modern Books and Manuscripts, Houghton Library.
-For permission to quote from published editions of Dickinson's work that are still in copyright (such as the Johnson and Franklin editions of the poems), you must contact Harvard University Press.
-Their web site lists the information they require; they do not accept requests by e-mail.
-Write to: Permissions & Copyright Dept., Harvard University Press, 79 Garden St., Cambridge, Massachusetts, USA, 02138-1499; fax: (617) 496-4677.
+For permission to quote from published editions of Dickinson's work that are still in copyright (such as the Johnson and Franklin editions of the poems) and for all commercial uses of Emily Dickinson texts on this website, write to the Permissions Department, Harvard University Press, 79 Garden St., Cambridge, Massachusetts, USA, 02138-1499 or use their online form (HUP does not accept permissions requests by email or fax): http://www.hup.harvard.edu/rights/permissions.html

 Emily Dickinson Museum: The Homestead and the Evergreens, Amherst, Massachusetts